 - LEAD’s mission is developing leaders through collaborative learning to build a stronger community.

-- The Cities of Batavia, Elgin, and St. Charles have partnered together to offer two speaker events and three book clubs annually to foster personal and professional growth.
+- The Cities of Batavia, Elgin, and St. Charles have partnered together to offer speaker events and book clubs to foster personal and professional growth.

 - LEAD believes that all employees are leaders regardless of their city positions, and leaders benefit from ongoing training on a variety of topics.